Student members

 Is attendance required?

 Our general body meetings are for student members and officers to discuss, coordinate, and prepare for ongoing and future projects, which includes training as needed.
 Meetings are required for student members and are typically once a week.
-This year we plan to hold meetings in-person.
-The location is projected to be in Seattle.
+The location is in Seattle.

 What’s the difference between student members and volunteers?